makerspet/makerspet.github.io/_posts/2024-01-23-xiaomi-lds02rr-lidar-support.md

 This Xiaomi LiDAR does not have a built-in control for its motor.
 So, I also had to write firmware that controls the Xiaomi LiDAR motor and keeps the motor RPM stable and accurate.
 Since Maker's Pet robots now support multiple LiDAR/LDS models (currently YDLIDAR X4 and LDS02RR), I've written and published an Arduino library that wraps LiDAR/LDS internals into a simple API.
 Now it is (relatively) easy to add other LiDAR/LDS models - without changing the robot firmware.

-You can find this LDS Arduino library source code here https://github.com/kaiaai/LDS.
+You can find this LDS Arduino library source code [here](https://github.com/kaiaai/LDS).